WHAT IS AYURVEDA? | HISTORY, PRINCIPLES, DOSHAS, FAQS

 How to Balance Your Dosha: Balancing the Three Doshas with Diet and Lifestyle

-To maintain proper balance of your own unique combination of Doshas, follow the practices stated below:
+To maintain the proper balance of your unique combination of Doshas, follow the practices stated below:

 Balancing Vata